-A cervical cap is a silicone cup you insert in your vagina to cover your cervix and keep sperm out of your uterus.
-The "cap" part of the name is pretty dead on—the thing looks like a little rubber sailor's hat, maybe an inch and a half wide and one inch high.
-There's only one brand of cervical cap available in the U.S. today, and it's jauntily named the FemCap.
-One super important thing to remember: You need to use a cervical cap with spermicide for it to be most effective.
+A cervical cap is a silicone cup inserted into the vagina to cover the cervix and keep sperm out of the uterus.
+There's only one brand of cervical cap available in the US today, and it's jauntily named the FemCap.
+One super important thing to remember: the cervical cap must be used with spermicide for it to be most effective.

 You haven't had a baby yet

-Cervical caps are more effective if you haven't given birth.
+Cervical caps are more effective if for those who haven't given birth.

 You wouldn't mind getting pregnant

 The "typical use" failure rate for the cervical cap can range from 14-29%, which is pretty high.
-So if getting pregnant would be disastrous for you, think about another method.
+So if getting pregnant would be disastrous, think about another method.

 Comfortable with your body

-If you're not okay with putting your fingers inside yourself, a cervical cap probably isn't for you.
-It's a bit like putting in a tampon, though: If you can do that, you can probably manage the cap.
+If a person feels uncomfortable with putting their fingers inside themselves, a cervical cap probably isn't the right option.
+It's a bit like putting in a tampon, though.

 It takes discipline

-You've got to remember to insert your cervical cap each and every time you have sex, so it takes a bit of self-discipline and planning.
-But at least you can carry it with you if you want.
+The cervical cap must be inserted each and every time a person has sex, so it takes a bit of self-discipline and planning.

 You don't have sex often

-Inserting a cervical cap can take a while, so it's not exactly ideal if you're doing it all the time.
-That said, if your style is more “only on the weekends,” you can put the cap in once and leave it in place for up to 48 hours.
+Inserting a cervical cap can take a while, so it's not exactly ideal for people having frequent sex.
+However, the cap can be put in once and left it in place for up to 48 hours.

 The pregnancy question

-- With insurance: Depending on your income, you may be able to go to a low-cost clinic to get the cervical cap at reduced cost.
+- With insurance: depending on a person's income, they may be able to go to a low-cost clinic to get the cervical cap at reduced cost.

 To see how this translates over a year, here’s what it would cost to pay for a cervical cap month-to-month at full price:

-Payment assistance: Check with your local family planning clinics and find out if they offer free or low cost birth control (most do).
+Payment assistance: Check with a local family planning clinics and find out if they offer free or low cost birth control (most do).

 How to Use It

-A cervical cap can be inserted hours before sex and should be in before you're turned on, so it won't get in the way of the moment.
-But you have to be sure to leave it in for six hours after you have sex.
-If you're going to have sex again that day, leave the cervical cap in place and insert more spermicide way up in your vagina (Gynol II comes with an applicator that makes this easier, but any kind of contraceptive gel or spermicide will do except for the film or insert/suppository types).
-And don't leave your cap in for more than 48 hours.
+A cervical cap can be inserted hours before sex.
+But it must be left in for six hours after sex.
+For anyone planning to have sex again that day, leave the cervical cap in place and insert more spermicide way up in the vagina.
+Gynol II comes with an applicator that makes this easier, but any kind of contraceptive gel or spermicide will do except for the film or insert/suppository types.
+The can't be left in for more than 48 hours.